YahooArchive/express-state/README.md

 ### Embedding Data in HTML with Templates

-To pass along the exposed configuration and state data to the client-side JavaScript code it needs to be embedded into the app's HTML pages inside a `<script>` element.
+To pass along the exposed configuration and state data to the client-side JavaScript code it needs to be embedded in the app's HTML pages inside a `<script>` element.

 In Express, `res.render()` is used to render a view/template and send the response to the client.
-When rendering, Express sets up a context which is an object resulting from merging `app.locals` with `express.locals`.
-This means the special __`state`__ local is available to the views/templates.
+When rendering, Express sets up a context which is an object resulting from merging `app.locals` with `res.locals`.
+This means the special __`state`__ object is available to the views/templates.

-The following example is a basic Handlebars.js template which renders the serialized `state` object:
+The following example is a basic [Handlebars][] template that renders the serialized `state` object:

 ```html